 - Don’t use washing up liquid – it can be very tempting to use a bit of washing up liquid to clean that saddle or bridle it’s not a good idea.
 Washing up liquid by its nature is a detergent and will remove condition from the leather and dry it out over time.

 - Beeswax – if you don’t have any saddle soap then beeswax will work just as well, if not better.
 After you’ve got the mud and dirt off of the leather the natural acids in beeswax will help to clean the leather and soften it at the same time.

-- Not everything should shine – if you saddle has a leather seat then be careful about how it is.
-If you seat is too shiny they you’ll loose some of the grip, the same goes for the knee pads and shirts.
-Instead you want to have a small amount of roughness to these areas, not enough so that you can see it but enough so that you won’t be sliding about in the saddle.
+- Not everything should shine – if your saddle has a leather seat then be careful about how it is.
+If your seat is too shiny then you’ll lose some of the grip, the same goes for the knee pads and shirts.
+Instead, you want to have a small amount of roughness to these areas, not enough so that you can see it but enough so that you won’t be sliding about in the saddle.

-- Shoe polish – over time the colour of leather can fade so you can use shoe polish to restore the colour.
+- Shoe polish – over time the color of leather can fade so you can use shoe polish to restore the color.
 Before going over the whole saddle though test the polish out on an inconspicuous area first to make sure it’s a good match.
-If you have light jodhpurs though do make sure you remove all of the excess polish before using the saddle again otherwise you’ll find your jodhpurs have changed colour too.
+If you have light jodhpurs though do make sure you remove all of the excess polish before using the saddle again otherwise you’ll find your jodhpurs have changed color too.

 As you can see keeping your tack clean doesn’t need to be hard work.
 Just a quick clean every week is often enough to keep it spotless until you give it that thorough deep clean.

 I hope you found this article helpful.
 If you did I’d be grateful if you could share it please as it would really help me.